evgenvanzhukov/SimpleCoordinator/Readme.md

 # Simple Coordinator

-This is just studiing project for meeting with Swift language and iOS development
+This is a simple project for learning the Swift language